andreas-schuster/pdsnd_github/README.md

 Focus was also on writing a script that takes in raw inputs to create an interactive experience in the terminal to present these statistics.

 ## Installation
-The main code is provided in the `bikeshare.py` file.
+The main code is provided in the `bikeshare.py`-file.
 The data (CSV-Files) from the available cities (mentioned in the Information section) is not part of the online Repository (github).
-CSV-Files need to be placed in a subfolder called "cities", relative to the `*.py` file OR code needs to be adapted:
+CSV-Files need to be placed in a subfolder called "cities", relative to the `*.py`-file OR code needs to be adapted:

-Please ensure that path is correctly maintained in the very beginning of the `bikeshare.py` file so that it can grab the files from there.
+Please ensure that path is correctly maintained in the very beginning of the `bikeshare.py`-file so that it can grab the files from there.

 ```
 CITY_DATA = {'chicago': './cities/chicago.csv',